TobiasVanDyk/RPi-Pico1-Pico2-Applications/TouchMacroPadPico/Serial2PicoApp/Readme.md

 <br> NB: Each Layout tab 1, 3, 4 has a checkbox App that must be checked to enable app switching for that tab.
 The Comms tab will show the app switching commands being sent.
 The PC App already has provisioned App page title switching as well, but this has not fully tested as yet - enable it with the checkbox in the Config tab and add the window title names to the apprules.json file.

 ```
 This is an example of how to use all four types of macros with the App Switching function.
-I used the text editor TextEditPlus
+I used the text editor
-because it has the nice Windows process name "text.exe" but you can also use Notepad - just substitute "text" with "notepad".
+TextEditPlus because it has the nice Windows process name "text.exe" but you can also use Notepad - just substitute
-You can do all the file copying and renaming with the PC App Serial2Pico (make sure your source file selected does not have
+"text" with "notepad".
+You can do all the file copying and renaming within the PC App Serial2Pico (make sure your source
-a space at the end), but it is probably the best to take the SD Card out and do the file copies from a PC.
+file selection does not have a space at the end), but it is probably the best to take the SD Card out and do the file
+copies from a PC.

 Download the zip file AppSwitchExample.zip and extract it to the folder text.
 It contains the files:
 U02 a30 a31 a32 a33 apprules.json K24Link label3 LabelT n04 T01 T02Link T03Link T04 T05

-Use the apprules.json file in the folder for your Pico macropad - move it to the folder location as in your Config tab, i.e.
+Use the apprules.json file in the folder for your Pico macropad - move it to the folder location as in your Config tab,
-the same folder as the Symbolbanks json files.
+i.e. the same folder as the Symbolbanks json files.

-If you already have a folder /notepad or /text copy all the files in this folder - except label3, LabelT, and apprules.json -
+If you already have a folder /notepad or /text copy all the files in this folder - except label3, LabelT, and apprules.json
 to your SDCardFolder /text or /notepad, else make a folder text or notepad before copying the files.

 Copy LabelT and label3 to the root folder of your SDCard, and then because of possible configuration differences, for